gaehlerm/SoftwareEngineering/README.md

 Probably everyone could have come up with a neat solution for solving the problem, but not with the existing code base.
 Instead you have to consider what you really need and what parts are already implemented in the code.
 This case is extremely common.
 Pretty much everything was already implemented in the code, but nobody saw it.
 For many tickets it is very clear where and how to write the code.
 But in the other cases you really have to take your problem and the code into pieces and consider if these things can be sorted differently.
 Sometimes you find a very simple solution. // rewrite this section, it doesn’t make sense. add example?

+Generally there are two different methods to estimate the amount of work required for a certain task.
+The first one is based on breaking down the whole topic into small pieces and adding up the effort of all the individual pieces.
+This requires a lot of knowledge on the specific task and there is a strong tendency to underestimate the actual amount of work involved.
+When breaking down a task into smaller pieces, usually a lot of subtasks are being forgotten or their complexity underestimated.

+The second method to estimate the amount of work is based on a comparison with similar tasks.
+This is generally the more accurate approach, though there is still quite some uncertainty left.

 ## Single line complexity

 A frequent topic is the amount of logic in a single line of code.
 There are very different opinions.
 On one side we have Linus Thorwalds.
 In the Linux kernel the maximum line length is 80 characters, using the C programming language.
 It is absolutely impossible to write more than one or maybe two operations on a single line of code.
 Try it yourself.
 It is really worth writing such code once in a while.
 You will learn quite something about how code can look like.